-When Jesus returns all true Christians who have died or are still alive will be changed into immortal spirit beings.
-This transformation, known as the first resurrection, is necessary for the saints to enter into salvation and to rule on earth for 1,000 years (1Corinthians 15:50 - 53, see also 1Thessalonians 4:13 - 18, John 3:3 - 7).
+When Jesus returns to earth a second time, all true Christians will be changed into spirit beings.
+This transformation, known as the first resurrection, is necessary for the saints to rule on earth (1Corinthians 15:50 - 53, 1Thessalonians 4:13 - 18, John 3:3 - 7).

-After a thousand years are completed all those who never got a full chance at salvation will be resurrected to receive their opportunity to repent and live the way of God.
-The Father will then bring the New Jerusalem from heaven to the new earth and His government will rule the entire universe from the New Jerusalem for all eternity.
-The earth will literally become the center of all creation for ETERNITY.
+After a thousand years are completed, all those who never got a full chance at salvation will be resurrected to receive their opportunity to repent, live the way of righteousness, and enter into eternal life.
+The Father will then bring his newly created New Jerusalem to the new earth and His government will rule the universe from this glorious city.
+The earth will literally become the center of all creation.

 Those who will be allowed into the Eternal's kingdom of righteousness must receive it like a little child (Mark 10:15), be doers of his will (Matthew 7:21 - 23) and keep his Commandments (Matthew 19:16 - 17, Revelation 22:14).
 They must be willing to seek it (Luke 12:31), to give up all things in order to possess it (Luke 18:29 - 30) and love their fellow man (Matthew 25:31 - 46).
 They must also be willing to suffer and possible die for its sake (Matthew 5:10).